Bless the funny, witty people out there. YOU have made my Christmas.

 If I were more adept at "assembling" and technical things I would so make one of these for the Foo-boy.
 Noone I know is more fun when it comes to organising the watching meteor showers or spotting iridium flares.
 It would be a great gift for someone who keeps you aware that there's a universe out there and we've got our tips of our toes just dipped in.

+"The International Space Station (ISS) is a marvel of current technology and humanity.
+Sadly, we often forget it's there.
 This light sits on a desk and lights up when the space station passes overhead.
 It stays lit as long as the station is more than 10 degrees above the horizon.

 Being reminded that there are astronauts doing science over our heads every day helps reconnect us with our space program."